BandwidthExamples/csharp-call-contacts-example/README.md

 Fill sections <appSettings> of Web.config with valid values:
 `userId`, `apiToken`, `apiSecret` are Catapult API auth data (you can get them on tab "Account" of https://catapult.inetwork.com/pages/catapult.jsf)
-`phoneNumberForCallbacks` is phone number of Catapult which will be used for callbacks `baseUrl`  is base url of this site from internet (like http://<your-site>.azurewebsites.net).

 Open  App_Start/Data.cs and change test data there.
 All phone numbers must exists.